goldbergyoni/nodebestpractices/sections/errorhandling/testingerrorflows.md

 ### One Paragraph Explainer

 Testing ‘happy’ paths is no better than testing failures.
 Good testing code coverage demands to test exceptional paths.
 Otherwise, there is no trust that exceptions are indeed handled correctly.
-Every unit testing framework, like Mocha & Chai, has a support for exception testing (code examples below).
-If you find it tedious to test every inner function and exception – you may settle with testing only REST API HTTP errors.
+Every unit testing framework, like [Mocha](https://mochajs.org/) & [Chai](http://chaijs.com/), supports exception testing (code examples below).
+If you find it tedious to test every inner function and exception you may settle with testing only REST API HTTP errors.